Mo7amedMok5tar/Traffic-Monitoring-in-Bangladesh-/README.md

 ## Data Preparation

+### Dataset Overview

+The dataset is sourced from the [DhakaAI Traffic Detection Dataset](https://www.kaggle.com/datasets/rifat963/dhakaai-dhaka-based-traffic-detection-dataset).
+It contains images of traffic in Bangladesh with XML annotations for 21 classes

+### Data Preprocessing

 The original dataset was in an unstructured format, with labels in `.xml` (Pascal VOC) and mixed image formats.
 Steps taken:
 - Converted all images to `.jpeg`
 - Transformed `.xml` labels into YOLO text format